-Table 16: Preservation, containers, and hold times for aqueous samples.
+Table 17: Preservation, containers, and hold times for aqueous samples.

-No preservation will be required for the CO2 injection stream samples.
+No preservation will be required for the CO2 injection stream samples; additional details for the gas sampling are provided in Table 18.

 Corrosion coupon sampling only requires that the coupons be physically separated (e.g., sleeves, baggies) during transportation to prevent physical abrasion.